m-chandler/factorio-spot-pricing/readme.md

-# Complete Factorio Server Deployment (CloudFormation)
+# Complete Factorio Server Fleet Deployment (CloudFormation)

-The template contained within this repository can be used to deploy a Factorio server to Amazon Web Services (AWS) in minutes.
-As the solution leverages "Spot Pricing", the server should cost less than a cent an hour to run, and you can even turn it off when you and your friends aren't playing - saving even more money.
+The templates contained within this repository can be used to deploy one or more Factorio servers to Amazon Web Services (AWS) in minutes.
+As the solution leverages "Spot Pricing", each server should cost less than USD$0.03 an hour to run, and you can even turn each server off individually when you and your friends aren't playing - saving even more money.

 ## Prerequisites